davekilian/primer/basic.md

 ​	$100$ ("four")<br>
 ​	$101$ ("five")

+If it's not immediately clear how binary works, don't worry: we'll take a closer look at binary soon, in the next chapter.
+For now, the important thing to know is that binary lets us represent numbers &mdash; *any* number, in fact! &mdash; using just the digits $0$ and $1$.

-Binary is useful when you're working with switches, because there are only two digits &mdash; $0$ and $1$ &mdash; and a switch also only has two possible states &mdash; on and off.
+Binary is useful when you're working with switches because there are only two digits &mdash; $0$ and $1$ &mdash; and a switch also only has two possible states &mdash; on and off.
 That lets us use a switch to represent a binary digit: we can use "switched off" to represent $0$ and "switched on" to represent $1$ in circuitry.
-To represent a number with multiple digits, we use multiple switches.
+To represent a binary number with multiple digits, we use multiple switches; for example, if we wanted to represent a 4-digit binary number, we'd need to use 4 switches &mdash; one for each digit.

 For example, let's say we wanted to represent the number 6 in binary.
 We'd start by counting to six in binary: